Russell Wilson: Personal life

-Wilson and girlfriend (later wife) Ciara meet Barack Obama and Shinzō Abe at the White House on April 28, 2015.
+Wilson and girlfriend (eventual wife) Ciara meet Barack Obama and Shinzō Abe at the White House on April 28, 2015.

 Wilson met his first wife, Ashton Meem, while they were both high school students.
 They married in January 2012 and divorced in April 2014.

 Wilson is married to American R&B singer Ciara.
 They began dating in early 2015 and announced their engagement on March 11, 2016.
 They were married on July 6, 2016, at Peckforton Castle in Cheshire, England.
 He has a stepson from her relationship with Future.
 Their elder daughter was born on April 28, 2017.
 Their son was born on July 23, 2020.
 Their second daughter was born on December 11, 2023.

 While Wilson was playing for the Seahawks, he and Ciara lived in the Seattle suburb of Bellevue, Washington, until selling their home in April 2022 for $36 million.
 In 2022, the couple purchased a home in Cherry Hills Village, Colorado, for $25 million, setting the record for the most expensive home purchase in the Denver metropolitan area.
 Wilson also has a house in San Diego.

 Wilson is a devout Christian.
 He frequently speaks about his Christian faith on his social media accounts.
 Wilson and Ciara vowed to be celibate until they married.

 His net worth as of March 2025 is $283 million.

 Wilson's younger sister Anna played basketball at Stanford.

 In September 2021, Wilson and Ciara announced that they were writing a children's book called Why Not You? to help kids pursue their dreams.
 The book was co-written with JaNay Brown-Wood, published by Random House, and released on March 1, 2022; it received a starred review from the School Library Journal and was a New York Times bestseller.